Common Types of Criminal Charges in Arizona

-There are several circumstances that could lead to asset forfeiture and at Montano Arentz & Handler, PLLC, their Phoenix and Tucson area, Arizona criminal defense attorneys can help you.
+There are several circumstances that could lead to asset forfeiture and at Montano Arentz & Associates, PLLC, their Phoenix and Tucson area, Arizona criminal defense attorneys can help you.
 The State has the right to seize property, like an automobile, if they find drugs in the car.
 An aggravated D.U.I. conviction could also lead to a vehicle forfeiture case.
 Forfeiture cases are civil and they are against the property.

 Their Phoenix, Arizona criminal defense attorneys offer assistance to you before charges are filed.
 This pre-filing assistance benefits you in several ways:

 Through a Pre-File Investigation, we get involved in investigating your case and preparing your defense after you have been contacted by a law enforcement agency but before charges have actually been filed.

 Our goals of a Pre-File Investigation are to minimize your criminal liability by:

 - Preventing the filing of a criminal charge.